-Trucks Trains Barges/coasters Vessels Sampling point Representative sample should be taken at loading or unloading of the Sampling point transport means 3 Batchmax size 1 final sample 1 final sample Datciiiiax Size 1000 mt 1500 mt per barge per hold Minimum number of incremental samples Minimum 5 incremental samples per truck when weight of truck <15 mt.
-Minimum 8 incremental samples per truck when truck weight >15 mt.
-A minimum of 40 incremental samples should be taken per parcel of various trucks.
-Minimum 5 cremental samples per truck when leight of truck <15 mt.
-Minimum 8 incremental amples per truck when truck weight >15 mt.
-A minimum of 40 cremental samples lould be taken per parcel of various Weight of each incremental sample Max 1 kg Minimum bulk aggregate sample per lot Min 20 kg sample per sub-lot of 500 mt (batch size 0 to 5000 mt) or min 30 kg per sub-lot of 1000 mt (batch size 5001 to 10 000 mt) Final sample Min 1 sample of min 4kg to be fully grinded by the laboratory and well homogenized before extraction of the final sample (at least 500 grams).
-(For contractual samples required for analysis tests and arbitration purpose as of GAFTA Sampling Rules No. 124: min.
-10kg) Sample for the The sample for the analysis is prepared from the final sample.
-The remains analysis of the final sample have to be retained for re-analysis Analyses To be done by laboratory accredited according ISO 17025 Sampling To be done by an inspection company accredited according to ISO 17020or according an ISO 9001 certified + GAFTA approved body
+Trucks Trains Barges/coasters Vessels

+Sampling point Representative sample should be taken at loading or unloading of the

+Sumpling point transport means 5

+Batchmax size 1 final sample 1 final sample

+Dateilliax 5120 1000 mt 1500 mt per barge per hold

+Minimum 5

+incremental samples

+per truck when

+weight of truck <15

+mt.

+Minimum number of Minimum

+8 incremental Minimum 20 incremental samples every 500 metric

+incremental samples samples per truck tons sub lot, en suring a minimum of 40 incremental

+incremental samples when truck weight samples in case the parcel is b elow 1000 mt

+>15 mt.

+A minimum of 40

+incremental samples

+should be taken per

+parcel of various

+trucks.

+Weight of each May 1 ka

+incremental sample Max 1 kg

+Minimum bulk Min 20 kg sample per sub-lot of 500 mt (batch size 0 to 5000 mt) or min 30 kg per sub-lot of 1000 mt (batch size 5001 to 10 000 mt) 000 mt) or min 30

+aggregate sample per -

+lot

+Min 1 sample of min 4kg to be fully grinded by the laboratory and well

+homogenized before extraction of the final sample (at least 500 grams).

+Final sample (For contractual samples required for analysis tests and arbitration

+purpose as of GAFTA Sampling Rules

+No. 124: min.
+10kg)

+Sample for the The sample for the analysis is prepared from the final sample.
+The remains

+analysis of the final sample have to be retained for re-analysis

+Analyses redited according IS

+Sampling 6 To be done by an inspection company accredited according to ISO 17020or

+ιΑΩ according an ISO 9001 certified + GAFTA approved body

-3Analyses done before loading will be accepted as long as sampling/analyses has been done no more than threemonths prior to the loading operation
+5Analyses done before loading will be accepted as long as sampling/analyses has been done no more than three months prior to the loading operation